smwaingeni-ai/agrix_beta_2025/README.md

 ## 🧪 Screenshots

-> Include images or point to `/assets/screenshots/` if applicable.
+> Include images or point to `/assets/screenshots/`.

 ---